fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 ## Toolbar

-When specifying [header](header) and [footer](footer), the `{ left, center, right }` properties are still available to you.
+When specifying [headerToolbar](headerToolbar) and [footerToolbar](footerToolbar), the `{ left, center, right }` properties are still available to you.
 However, the following properties have been added to better support RTL locales:

 - `start` - if the calendar is left-to-right, it will appear on the left. if right-to-left, it will appear on the right.
 - `end` - if the calendar is left-to-right, it will appear on the right. if right-to-left, it will appear on the left.